RBAC Reference Guide¶

 - Sensors and binary sensors (monitoring)

-- Experimental Watch API (real-time updates via
+events) - Watch API (real-time updates via

-?watch=true) - Legacy API compatibility (Kubernetes < 1.16)
+?watch=true, enabled by default) - Legacy API compatibility (Kubernetes < 1.16)

-manifests/minimal/¶
+minimal / manifests/minimal/¶

 Read-only access to every resource the integration monitors.
 No write permissions.